 Olivia spent the last 2 months of her life in the care of the Shock Trauma and Neuro Critical Care ICUs at IMC hospital.
 We are incredibly grateful for the care and love provided by the doctors, nurses, technicians, and respiratory therapists.
 Olivia was able to save and enhance many lives with her final gift of organ and tissue donation.
 She was able to donate her kidneys, liver, eyes, heart, and skin.

 Olivia’s squad was a positive inspiration throughout her hospital stay.

 Olivia is survived by her parents, Mom Jen (Andrew), Dad Scott (Cindy); siblings Jack, Mathew, Cameron, Kelsie, Michael, Brian (Amber) and MaKayla (Quinton); Grandparents James and June Rodgerson, Pam and Dave Copier, Steve and Laura Bateson, Grandma Sally Swain, Carolyn and Steve Brierley, George and Julie Bachman; Great Grand Parents Ron and Christie Cluff and Evah Bigler.

 A memorial celebration will be held on Saturday, August 25 at 10 am with an open house following until 2 pm at the Loveland Living Planet Aquarium in Draper, Utah.

 Donations can be made in Liv’s honor to Intermountain Donor Services www.idslife.org.

-To send flowers to Olivia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Olivia May Rodgerson, please visit our floral store.